 b.
 Let not the foot of pride come against me: David earlier praised God as the one who protects and blesses His people (Psalm 36:7).
 Now David prayed that God would fulfill this aspect of His character, protecting His servant against both the foot and the hand of the wicked.

 c.
-There the workers of iniquity have fallen: David considered the end of the wicked men that he thought of at the beginning of this Psalm.
+There the workers of iniquity have fallen: David considered the end of the wicked men that he thought of at the beginning of this psalm.
 They are fallen, and so much so that they are not able to rise.
 Unlike the righteous who may fall seven times yet rise up again (Proverbs 24:16), the workers of iniquity remain in the dust as God protects His servants.

 i.
 “From his serene shelter under the wing, the suppliant looks out on the rout of baffled foes, and sees the end which gives the lie to the oracle of transgression and its flatteries.
 ‘They are struck down,’ the same word as in the picture of the pursuing angel of the Lord in Psalm 35.”
 (Maclaren)

 ii.
 There is some emphasis on the word there in this phrase.
-Some think it refers to the pride mentioned in the previous verse, others to the place where the workers of iniquity practiced their sin.
+Some think it refers to the pride mentioned in the previous verse, and others to the place where the workers of iniquity practiced their sin.

 iii.
 “THERE, has been applied by many of the fathers to the pride spoken of in the preceding verse.
 There, in or by pride, says Augustine, do all sinners perish.”
 (Clarke)